 Camera: Your Surface’s front camera works best for vanity shots, whereas the back camera is more suited for scenic vistas.

 Internet Explorer: This no-nonsense browser site fills the screen with your currently viewed website, with no messy menus or tabs to get in the way.
-(To see the app’s menus, slide your finger up from the screen’s bottom edge.)

 Mail: This simple app lets you send and receive files and e-mail.
-It works in conjunction with your People app, automatically filling in e-mail addresses as you begin typing in a person’s name.
+It works in conjunction with your People app, automatically filling in e-mail addresses as you begin typing a person’s name.

-Maps: The Maps app brings up a version of Microsoft Bing Maps.
-Because neither Surface includes a Global Positioning System (GPS) chip, the Maps won’t find your exact location or offer turn-by-turn navigation.
-Instead, it finds your approximate location, and it still dishes up accurate directions when you type in two addresses.
+Maps: A tap of the Maps app brings up Microsoft Bing Maps and a view of your current city.
+Because current Surface models lack a GPS chip, the Maps app won’t pinpoint your exact location or offer turn-by-turn navigation, but it provides accurate directions when you type in two addresses.

 People: The People app contains your friends’ contact information.
-You can enter or edit the details yourself, or let the app automatically harvest your friend’s information from your Facebook, Twitter, Google, or other online networks.
+You can enter or edit the details yourself or let the app automatically harvest your friends’ information from your Facebook, Twitter, Google, or other online networks.